 - vat registration (Por Por 20)

-Please note that we are not insurance brokers and do not sell insurance plans.
+Disclaimer: We are not insurance brokers and don’t sell insurance plans.
 The information provided in this article is based on our intensive research on the topic.
 However, it’s important to recheck the information again with insurance brokers or insurance companies.